-Chromebooks can live on low storage space because they rely on the cloud, especially Google’s own services.
-If you (like me) already use Google Drive for most of your files, stream music, watch movies online, and store your photos in the web, you may not even need that much local storage.
+Chromebooks can live on low storage space because they rely heavily on the cloud, especially Google’s internet services.
+If you (like me) already use cloud storage for most of your files, stream music, watch movies online, and store your photos on the web, you may not even need that much local storage.

-Bear in mind Chromebooks can work offline to a certain extent.
+Bear in mind Chromebooks can operate offline to a certain extent.
 You can download emails and work on them offline.
 Similarly, you can edit documents offline too.
 Many Android apps can also run without an internet connection, not to mention Linux ones.

-Chromebooks tend to be thinner, smaller, and lighter, for the price.
-Meanwhile, the ultra portable traditional laptops are less common, and the few that can compete with Chromebook portability are usually significantly more expensive.
+Chromebooks tend to be thinner, smaller, and lighter for the price.
+Meanwhile, ultra-portable Windows and macOS laptops are less common, and the few that can compete with Chromebook portability are usually significantly more expensive.

 Performance is relative.
 How well a machine operates depends on its specs, workload, and many other factors.
-If we put the same specs on a Chromebook, a Windows laptop, and a Macbook, the Chromebook will always outperform the others, provided the given task is something it’s compatible with.
+If we put the same specs on a Chromebook, a Windows laptop, and a Macbook, the Chromebook will always outperform the others (at least for most tasks).
 Chrome OS is a lightweight operating system and doesn’t need much power to run smoothly.

-However, if what you are looking for is true performance, you won’t find it in a Chromebook.
-Windows and macOS laptops can be completely specced out, with all the necessary power to run anything you throw at them.
+However, if you’re looking for is true performance, you won’t find it in a Chromebook.
+Windows and macOS laptops can be completely spec’d out with all the necessary power to run anything you throw at them.
 You can get much more raw power out of a regular laptop… if you are willing to pay for the beefier specs.
 On top of that, they’re actually compatible with intensive software.

-While we can’t say any OS is completely safe, Chrome OS is not as prone to attacks.
-Google has taken multiple measures to make sure its OS is safe from evil hands.
+While we can’t say any OS is entirely safe, Chrome OS is not as prone to attacks.
+Google has taken multiple measures to ensure its OS is secure from evil hands.

 Chrome OS security measures:

-- Sandboxing: Every application and tab in Chrome OS runs on its own “sandboxe.”
+- Sandboxing: Every application and tab in Chrome OS runs on its own “sandbox.”
 Even if some virus gets to you, it should be killed whenever that process ends.

 - Automatic updates: Hackers and evil internet dwellers are working hard to get to your computers, so Google made it simple to act on any vulnerabilities that show up and get any new code to you ASAP.